mr-t-Durden/jammming/doc/fq_redirect_without_termloss.md

 -  Ensure successful first search (more accurate: search with the necessity of a redirect) without the need to repeat the input

 ### TECHNICAL DESIGN
 To store the inserted searchterm the sessionStorage should be used.
-The Implementation should follow the second example at this [side](https://developer.mozilla.org/de/docs/Web/API/Window/sessionStorage).
+The Implementation should follow the second example at this [side](https://developer.mozilla.org/de/docs/Web/API/Window/sessionStorage) (siehe Screenshot).
-The conditional with the getItem-call should be placed in the in the ComponentDidMount()-method of Searchbar.js.
-Here also the searchTerm-state should be updated using setState() The conditional with setItem should be inserted in handleTermChange() in SearchBar.js.
+The conditional with the `getItem`-call should be placed in the in the `ComponentDidMount()`-method of `Searchbar.js`.
+Here also the searchTerm-state should be updated using `setState()` The call of setItem should be inserted in `search()` in `App.js`.

 ![Screenshot](./img/SessionStorage.png)